-- Highs: Fixed transaction rate of 2.65%.
-No other ongoing costs.
+- Highs: Fixed 2.65% transaction rate.
+No monthly costs.
 One device works for all cards.

 - Lows: Support mainly by email.

 - Buy if: You need an affordable and easy solution for taking payments.